 Eating For Detoxification

 Now don’t get me wrong.
 I’m not suggesting that it doesn’t matter what you eat, drink or put into your body because it does, big time.
-The liver needs dozens and dozens and dozens of nutrients for
+The liver needs dozens and dozens and dozens of nutrients for it to be in tip top shape and for those biochemical reactions that take care of detoxification to work.
+The liver also needs antioxidants to protect itself from the very act of detoxifying.
+These include vitamins & minerals such as C, E, B complex, magnesium, zinc, manganese, selenium, sulphur and amino acids like cysteine, glycine, taurine and glutamine, glutathione and innumerable phytonutrients found in plant foods to name but a few.

 It’s true, a diet based on crap will take its toll over the long run on liver health and function but can a cleanse or elixir do anything that a nutrient-dense diet can’t?
 The answer is no.

 It begs the question: are we really detoxing/cleansing or nourishing?
 Unless someone can prove to me otherwise, there is no one single food, powder, pill or juice that will ramp up, or increase the rate of, what the liver is designed to do anymore than a nutritious diet based on whole foods [yes both plant and animal], along with appropriate supplementation when needed, can do.
-When people go on ‘detoxes’ they automatically eliminate the
+When people go on ‘detoxes’ they automatically eliminate the crap and eat more wholesome foods, you do the math.
+You can’t excrete more toxins in any clinically meaningful way but you can support and nourish the liver with the necessary nutrients it needs while not overburdening it with excessive alcohol, drugs or unwarranted medications.

 The best ‘detox’ diet you can choose is a healthy diet based on wholesome, nutrient-dense foods.